weacodi/weacodi-grafana-plugin/USER_GUIDE.md

 ## Time range

-The dashboard default is `now → now + 16d` to match the API’s maximum forecast window.
-You can change the time picker to review a shorter slice (e.g., 5 days) or zoom into specific hours.
-When you adjust the time picker the panel automatically refreshes.
+The dashboard default is `now → now + 4d`.
+You can change the time picker to review a shorter or longer slice and the panel automatically refreshes.

 ## Tooltips and legend